Office Chair Lumbar Support: Types & Benefits

 Office chairs and other furniture have a part to play in the productivity of the workforce.
 Ergonomic chairs and home office setups are known factors of increased efficiency and productivity.
 The use of lumbar support keeps the working posture comfortable, promotes workers' health, and thus increases their productivity levels.

 If you're finding that your lumbar support isn't quite living up to its expectations, you're not alone.
-We're going to delve into the reasons behind this discomfort and provide some helpful insights to improve your sitting experience.
+Here's why:

 #1.
 Incorrect Positioning